 Theology on Tap

-Theology On Tap Returns This Sunday, May 7
+Theology On Tap Returns This Summer

-exhilarating ways.
+What is Theology on Tap?
+Is it an awe-filled type of theology running from a special tap?
+Theology on Tap (TOT) supports and celebrates your spiritual growth as you explore how God is present in your life in several new and exhilarating ways.
 TOT focuses on learning, growing, and serving through your faith.
 TOT is about deepening your relationship with Jesus Christ.
 The hope is these events will help you to understand more about what it means to be a Catholic and how faith incorporates itself into everyone’s lives.

 We are happy to announce our first speaker for this year, Fr.
 Tim Anastos, a young, dynamic Chicago priest who serves as associate chaplain at the St. John Paul II Newman Center at UIC.
 Fr.
 Tim grew up in Mundelein and graduated from the University of Illinois with a degree in Linguistics.
 Originally, he wanted to be in the FBI, but the Lord had another plan for him.
 He studied at the North American College in Rome and served as a newly ordained priest at Mary Seat of Wisdom in Park Ridge.
 Some of Fr.
 Tim’s favorite things are John 13:1, St. Philomena, Deep-Fried Oreos (what? is it a real thing?), Fortnite & Warzone, cryptocurrency and traveling.
 Fr.
 Tim will kick off the Theology on Tap series with the topic: “Catholics and The Social Media Algorithm.”